ONLINE HELP

 • stored in a trace file.

-Caution: If the information is displayed on the screen, it must be displayed during the application tests only.
+Note: This information must be displayed during the application tests only.

 How to?